 Many precision balances have a level bubble inside a small glass dome, which is usually positioned at the front of the balance, close to the display.
 Before using the balance, you should quickly check that the bubble is in the center of the dome.
 If it is not in the middle, use the balance's adjustable feet to adjust the level of the balance and bring the bubble back to the center.
 Many of METTLER TOLEDO's precision balances and precision scales feature the LevelControl function, which provides a warning if the balance is not level.

 On some balance models, on-screen graphical guidance tells you which foot to turn, in which direction and by how much.
+Once leveled, you can now use your precision scale and balance.

 Air drafts can certainly influence your precision scale or balance and hence affect your results.
-Air drafts act on the sample, the container and the weighing pan, exerting an additional force on the precision weighing cell that the balance interprets as weight.
-Particularly when using a precision balance with a readability of 1 mg, or even 10 mg, this additional weight force can be significant, affecting the accuracy of your results.
+Air drafts act on the sample, the container, and the weighing pan, exerting an additional force on the precision weighing cell that the balance interprets as weight.
+Particularly when using a precision balance with a readability of 1 mg or even 10 mg, this additional weight force can be significant, affecting the accuracy of your results.
 Lower readability precision balances have a draft shield fitted for this reason.

 Yes, ambient temperature can influence your precision scale or balance.
 Temperature changes cause expansion or contraction of the components of the weighing cell, affecting its performance and hence influencing your precision weighing results.
 If the ambient temperature fluctuates at the place where your precision balance is installed, you may experience poor repeatability.
 To ensure best performance, your precision scale or balance should be installed in a room where a constant temperature can be maintained.
 When a precision balance is first connected to the power supply or switched on, a warm-up time of approximately 1-2 hours is recommended.
 This period allows the precision balance to adjust to the ambient temperature and stabilize its environment.
 This warm-up should be repeated every time the balance is turned on after a period of inactivity.
 Ideally, you should leave your precision balance switched on.